Recommended Gemology Tools and Instruments

 Other factors that add to the price of a spectroscope include lighting and a stand.
 You need both a bright light source and a means to hold the gem, the spectroscope itself, and the light source steady while you're taking your readings.
-If these are all built in, the spectroscope will be easier to use but also more expensive.
+If these are all built-in, the spectroscope will be easier to use but also more expensive.
 If you're handy with DIY, you can create these elements and save some money.

 There are inexpensive diffraction grating spectroscopes on the market.
 However, these are the most difficult to use.
 You must find a way to hold them very still in relationship to the gem and the light.
 To further complicate this, you focus a diffraction grating spectroscope by moving it closer and further from the gem.
 Since the display is much darker than a prism spectroscope, lighting is a particular consideration.
-(See our review of the GL Spectroscope).
+(See our review of the GL SpectroLite).

 The spectroscope is one of the last gemology tools you'll need to add to your lab.
 If you have a tight budget, this instrument will take the most consideration.
-Prices can run up to a thousand dollars for top of the line instruments with all the accessories.
+Prices can run up to a thousand dollars for top-of-the-line instruments with all the accessories.
 Get the best instrument you can afford, then make your compromises on the lighting and stand.

 Miscellaneous Gemology Tools

-The above instruments represent the major, must-haves of a gem lab.
+The above instruments represent the major, "must-have"s of a gem lab.
 Of course, you'll also need a bunch of other odds and ends, such as: